You’re going to love these moon phase activities for upper elementary and middle school!

 Bonus!
 It’s also a great way to pre-assess and see how much they really know!

-A moon model is quick and easy to make using only a 2 inch Styrofoam ball and a skewer or durable plastic stick.
+A moon model is quick and easy to make using only:

 Once students have their moon models, place a lamp in the center of the room.
 I like to take the lampshade off of mine to be sure the light they are getting is direct.